-It is widely accepted that each of us is born with a God given gift—a talent of some sort.
-However, what may be less known is that such talent is not actually a gift at all – it is paid for in full at birth.
-I’ve come to know a few people extremely well, including my family.
+Most of us accept that each person is born with a God given gift—a talent of sorts.
+What may be less known is that such talent is not actually a gift at all… talent is paid for in full at birth.
+I’ve come to know a few people extremely well.
 Each person, as far as I’ve seen, bears this out.
 I admit this is not much of an empirical sampling.
 Still, it makes sound philosophical sense.

 Knowing myself best, I’ll be the example.
 Like everyone, I have acquired various skills over the years.
 My wife says I am a writer.
-Not really; I only developed that skill gradually as best I could to express my deeper ability to discover and give voice to what others may not discover or be able to put into words.
-You could say I’m an explorer at heart.
-But, am I?
-More telling may be considering what price we pay for our gifts.
-What shortcoming drove me to be the explorer I am?
+No, in fact I only gradually developed a modest skill in writing to express my deeper ability to notice what others may not notice, or at least unable to put into words.
+Actually, I may be an explorer at heart… but am I?
+It may be more revealing to consider what price we pay for our gifts.
+What deficiency drove me to be the explorer I am?

 In summary, the emptiness in my life drives everything I do.
 Emptiness, loss, failure, death, etc., drive me to do what I must to fill the ‘hole’ in life.
-(See Peeking in on Nature’s Hoodwink)
+(See Peeking in on Nature’s Hoodwink, p.11.)

-This quid pro quo view of talents as being merely an upshot of emptiness, so to speak, may feel unpleasant.
+This quid pro quo view of talent as being merely an upshot of emptiness might feel unpleasant or threatening.
 Chapter 40 paints a stark reality: In the opposite direction, of the way moves.
 Loss through death, of the way uses.
 This opposite direction is the antithesis of what our personal and tribal ego wants to hear.
 It is easy to see why the Taoist worldview isn’t mainstream.